Have you ever thought about going abroad during your teacher training programme?

 Why did you choose your host country and the respective internship school?

 I have to admit that the International German School in Brussels was the only German school abroad that accepted me for the period.
-Originally, I wanted to go to Spain to improve my Spanish.
+Originally, I wanted to go to Spain to improve my own Spanish language skills.

-On the other hand, Brussels offered the unique opportunity to get to know what it means to live and work in a multilingual city.
+On the other hand, Brussels offered me the unique opportunity to experience what it means to live and work in a multilingual city.

-Did you do your internship at a local school or at a German school abroad?
+Did you do your internship at a local school or a school abroad?

-I did my internship at a German school abroad.
+I completed my internship at a German school abroad.

-Purely in terms of knowledge transfer, the differences are not particularly great.
-The Thuringian curriculum is used up to secondary school.
-From secondary school onwards, lessons are taught according to a separate curriculum, which is determined by the German schools abroad in the respective region.
-Brussels is part of the north-western european region.
+In terms of what they learnt, the differences are not particularly great.
+The Thuringian curriculum is followed until the upper school.
+From the upper secondary level onwards, lessons are taught according to a separate curriculum, which is determined by the German schools abroad in the respective region.
+Brussels is part of the North-West Europe region.
 Classes are generally smaller than in Germany, i.e. the class size is usually between 15 and 23 pupils.
-Due to the smaller number of pupils and a higher number of lessons compared to domestic schools, pupils have more time to learn at school or to be supervised more intensively by the teachers.
+Due to the smaller number of pupils and a higher number of lessons compared to domestic schools, pupils have more time to learn at school and receive more intensive support from teachers.

-In a 7th grade class, we created a website in group work over several weeks during English lessons.
-The students wrote and uploaded articles on topics they had chosen themselves.
+In a year 7 class, we created a website in group work over the course of several weeks during English lessons.
+The pupils created and uploaded articles on topics of their choice.

 There were also many other projects and working groups that I was able to take part in.
-There were very interesting student projects within the framework of art and theatre lessons, as well as evening sports activities in which teachers, parents and students participated together.
+There were very interesting student projects as part of Arts and Theatre lessons as well as evening sports activities in which teachers, parents and students participated together.

-Was it easy to get in touch with locals?
+Was it easy to socialise with the locals?

-Yes, very easy.
-I already had a contact in Brussels through an acquaintance who put me up for the first week.
-For the remaining 7 weeks, I lived in a 17-person flat-share, which was mostly made up of young people from various European countries who had come to Brussels for a variety of reasons.
-They were here for internships at the European Commission or Parliament, for governmental or non-governmental organisations, or as students.
+Yes, it was very easy.
+I already had a contact in Brussels through an acquaintance who I stayed with for the first week.
+For the remaining seven weeks, I lived in a flat share of 17 people, most of whom were young people from different European countries who were in Brussels for a variety of reasons.
+Be it through internships in the European Commission or Parliament, with governmental or non-governmental organisations, or as students.

 This situation allowed me to meet many great and very interesting people, some of whom I now call my friends.

-The cost of living is not much higher than in other big cities in Western Europe.
+The cost of living is not significantly higher than in other major Western European cities.
 I had to pay 350 euros for my room and 50 euros for my monthly metro ticket.
-As in any big city, there are always neighbourhoods that tend to attract the wealthy or people with less money.
-Accordingly, the prices of the shops also adjust.
-I lived in the Sint-Josse-ten-Noode neighbourhood, which is one of the poorest neighbourhoods in Belgium.
-As a result, the cost of food in the many Arab shops, but also generally food in restaurants or even coffee and beer in pubs and cafes, was cheaper than in Germany.
+As in any big city, there are always neighbourhoods that tend to attract the well-off or people with less money.
+The prices of the shops are adjusted accordingly.
+I lived in the Sint-Josse-ten-Noode district, which is one of the poorest neighbourhoods in Belgium.
+As a result, the cost of food in the many Arab shops, but also food in restaurants in general or coffee and beer in pubs and cafés, was cheaper than in Germany.

-The biggest challenge was that 90% of the people in Brussels speak French as their mother tongue and some of them don't speak English at all.
+The biggest challenge was that 90% of the inhabitants of Brussels speak French as their mother tongue and some of them don't speak English at all.
 Although I don't understand French, I was able to communicate well in English and sometimes Spanish.

 My friends and the sun, of course.
-Due to the geographical location of Brussels, the weather is very maritime, which meant that the sun only shone for five hours in the entire month of March.
+Due to the geographical location of Brussels, the weather is very maritime, which meant that it felt like the sun only shone for five hours in the whole month of March.

 What do you miss from your host country?

-I miss some of my great flatmates and other friends, of course.
+Of course I miss some of my great flatmates and other friends.
 I also miss school a lot.
 I would have loved to stay longer.
 But what I miss most, especially here in Thuringia, is the general feeling of living together with people from all over the world.
-I really liked the understanding, tolerance and openness for foreign things and other cultures during my stay in Brussels.
+I really liked the understanding, tolerance and openness towards foreign and other cultures during my stay in Brussels.

-What would you recommend to others who are thinking about a stay abroad?
+What would you recommend to others who are considering a stay abroad?
+What three reasons are there for doing an internship abroad?

-I would advise everyone to worry as little as possible, especially if you are planning a stay in another EU country.
-Most things in everyday life, except for the language, are identical to those in Germany.
+I would recommend everyone to worry as little as possible, especially if you are planning a stay in another EU country.
+Most things in everyday life, with the exception of the language, are identical to those in Germany.
 You should go abroad with an open mind and meet people with self-interest and positivity.
-Before you start worrying about funding, check out the various funding opportunities from ERASMUS, the DAAD, and other organisations and apply for scholarships!
+Before you worry about funding, you should check the various funding opportunities offered by ERASMUS, the DAAD and other organisations and apply for scholarships!

-What did you take away or gain from your country?
+What did you take back or gain from your country?
 Experiences, objects, friends or inspiration?

 I took Belgian beer and chocolate with me.
 No, of course much more: the internship at the International German School in Brussels couldn't have gone better.
-From the very first day, all colleagues and staff welcomed me in a friendly and open manner.
-I was shown a lot of interest and was integrated directly into the school's everyday life.
-Thanks to the very open and informal atmosphere at the school, I was able to plan and structure my internship myself in order to gain a comprehensive insight.
+From the very first day, all my colleagues and employees welcomed me in a friendly and open manner.
+They showed me a lot of interest and I was integrated directly into everyday school life.
+Thanks to the very open and informal atmosphere among the staff, I was then able to plan and structure my internship myself in order to gain a comprehensive insight.

-I was able to learn a lot for myself as a future teacher and, in addition to practical tips, I also received very useful materials on lesson planning and the teaching profession.
+I learnt a lot for myself as a prospective teacher and received practical tips as well as very useful materials on lesson planning and the teaching profession.
 I am very happy that I was given the opportunity to do an internship abroad and that I took advantage of it.
 I had a great time and was able to develop professionally and personally during these two months.

 Which country did you visit and for how long were you there?

-I was in Costa Rica for a total of five months and combined the internship with a final one-month holiday.
+I was in Costa Rica for a total of five months and combined the internship with a one-month holiday at the end.

 Why did you choose your host country and the respective internship school?

-When it comes to flora and fauna, no other country is as diverse as Costa Rica in such a small area.
-There is everything here: volcanoes, mountains, huge rainforests, secondary forests, savannah-like stretches of land, lakes, oceans, dreamlike lonely beaches, ... the most interesting animals are probably the sloths, toucans, of course the bird of the gods Quetzal, hummingbirds, the beautiful blue morpho butterfly and so many more.
+In terms of flora and fauna, no other country is as diverse in such a small area as Costa Rica.
+There is everything here: volcanoes, mountains, huge rainforests, secondary forests, savannah-like areas, lakes, oceans, beautiful secluded beaches, ... the most interesting animals are probably the sloths, toucans, of course the bird of the gods quetzal, hummingbirds, the beautiful blue morpho butterfly and so many more.
 Then there are the Costa Ricans, the Ticos, who are so incredibly friendly, open-minded and interested.
-With their "Pura Vida" attitude to life, they still have a lot to teach us Germans.
-Compared to German conditions, stress does not exist at all.
-They take everything calmly, don't like to argue, are happy all around and enjoy life at all times.
+With their "Pura Vida" attitude to life, they have a lot to teach us Germans.
+Compared to German conditions, stress is non-existent.
+They take everything in their stride, don't like to argue, are happy all round and enjoy life at all times.

-That's exactly how the internship at the Colegio Humboldt turned out: no stress whatsoever.
-We forgot to announce an appointment, but hey, Pura Vida!
-Sometimes it does get stressful, but the friendly nature, the nice staff and the wonderful children make up for it immediately.
-I have never felt as comfortable at a school as I do here, and that really from the very first moment.
+The internship at the Colegio Humboldt was exactly the same: no stress at all.
+We forgot to give notice of an appointment, but hey, pura vida!
+Sometimes it does get stressful, but the friendly nature, the nice staff and the wonderful children make up for it straight away.
+I've never felt as comfortable at a school as I do here, right from the very first moment.
 So it's quite clear why I chose Costa Rica: this country is definitely a must for nature lovers but also for the party people among you!

-Did you do your internship at a local school or a German school abroad?
+Did you do your internship at a local school or a school abroad?

 At a German school abroad, the Colegio Humboldt.
-My Spanish is not good enough to teach in that language.
-At the Colegio Humboldt, the basic subjects of maths, German and science are taught in German from the beginning of first grade.
+My Spanish is not good enough to teach in the language.
+At Colegio Humboldt, the basic subjects Mathematics, German and Social Studies and Science are taught in German from the beginning of first grade.

 How did your school abroad differ from those in Germany?
 How did the pupils learn in your host country?

-The school was much better equipped than the state-run German schools: White-board in every room, swimming pool, a large sports field plus two indoor sports fields (sports hall doesn't quite hit the mark as they are open fields), a large cafeteria with daily changing fresh food at very reasonable prices (and still definitely very good to eat), fully equipped music, art and science rooms and so on.
-In addition to the equipment, I was also impressed by the fact that the substitution system is very well structured: those who substitute get the relevant material sent to them by the missing teacher.
-So I was able to stand in for a missing teacher at short notice (i.e. ten minutes before the start of the lesson) without any stress.
+In contrast to German state schools, the school was much better equipped: White-Board in every room, swimming pool, a large sports field plus two indoor sports halls (sports hall doesn't quite hit the mark as they are open courts), a large cafeteria with daily changing fresh food at very reasonable prices (and still definitely very good to eat), fully equipped Music, Arts and Science rooms and and and.
+In addition to the equipment, I was also impressed by the fact that the substitution programme is very well structured: whoever is substituting is sent the relevant material by the missing teacher.
+This meant that I was able to stand in for a missing teacher at short notice (i.e. ten minutes before the start of lessons) without any stress.
 Simply great!

-If you like front-of-class teaching, this is not the place for you.
-This school likes to use station work, self-discovery, group and partner work and so on - everything that is NOT front-of-class.
-As a result, the children already work very independently in primary school and are familiar with many different methods.
+If you like frontal teaching, this is not the place for you.
+This school likes to use station work, self-discovery learning, group and partner work and so on - everything that is NOT frontal.
+As a result, the children already work very independently in primary schools and are familiar with many different methods.

 It depends on what you mean by "special project".
-My project was setting up a 2nd grade class that surprisingly had to go through a change of class teacher after the first school year and apparently was not in school in the first grade.
+My project was setting up a 2nd grade class that had to go through a surprising change of class teacher after the first year and apparently wasn't in school in the first grade.
 Social and work behaviour?
 What is that?
 It was incredibly nice to see how the class gradually internalised certain rules and grew steadily.
 As far as class management is concerned, no seminar in the world could have helped me better than this class.

-Generally, as a trainee at the school, you can always bring suggestions for project ideas or even participate in the many projects and festive activities.
-If you want to experiment and try things out, the school is the right place for you.
+In general, as a trainee at the school, you can always make suggestions for project ideas or participate in the many projects and festive activities.
+If you want to try things out, the school is the right place for you.

-Easy does not even begin to describe it!
-I stumbled out of the airport, located my driver who brought me to my first hotel and was already involved in the first conversation about my life.
-The Ticos want to know everything, EVERYTHING! :D It's unbelievably great - here you can just chat someone up on the street and they won't look at you silly.
-For your information: Ticos are very happy to give out their mobile phone numbers.
-It's not a pick-up line, it's just their way of showing "Hey, you're nice, if you need help, I know someone who knows someone who can help you with such and such problem or question."
+Easy is not a word at all!
+I stumbled out of the airport, found my driver for the night at the first hotel and was already involved in the first conversation about my life.
+The Ticos want to know everything, EVERYTHING! :D It's unbelievably great - here you can just chat to someone on the street and they won't look at you stupidly.
+FYI: Ticos are very happy to give out their mobile phone number.
+It's not a chat-up line, it's just their way of saying "Hey, you're nice if you need help, I know someone who knows someone who can help you with this problem or that question."
 If you can't strike up a conversation with anyone here in Costa Rica, sorry, there's something wrong with you.
-My Spanish is still not very good (it's barely good enough for small talk), but even I, who often forgets to smile or just doesn't answer because I was in thought, was always engaged in an interesting or funny conversation.
-Ticos are open, warm, always friendly and interested.
+My Spanish is still not very good (just enough for small talk), but even I, who often forgets to smile or simply doesn't answer because I was thinking, was always involved in an interesting or funny conversation.
+The Ticos are open, warm, always friendly and interested.
 As long as you don't say you think Costa Rica sucks, everyone will like you.

 How high was the cost of living at your internship location?

-So if you want to go to Costa Rica: inform yourself carefully, bring most things from Germany, have a little money on the side (not sooooo much, but so that you have a little pocket money besides rent and food), always compare the prices, no matter what and then don't worry so much.
+So if you want to go to Costa Rica: inform yourself thoroughly, bring most things with you from Germany, have a bit of money on the side (not sooooo much, but so that you have a little pocket money in addition to rent and food), always compare prices, no matter what, and then don't worry so much.
 Pura Vida!

 Getting there...
-I had never travelled alone before, never been to another continent and never flown before.
-I had never even seen the inside of an airport before.
-My flight left at six in the morning, so I had to go to Frankfurt the day before and stay in a hotel.
-That night I would have preferred to back out because I was scared as hell and I doubted myself and this stupid idea enormously.
-But as soon as I was in Costa Rica and had left the airport, it was all over for me.
-I felt comfortable from the first moment (and that's not an exaggeration, I'm dead serious).
-I have felt at home here since week 1 - not "like home", but "at home", yes.
-I fell so hopelessly in love with the place that I don't even want to go back to Germany.
-So you see: Costa Rica is no challenge, not even for a rookie like me.
+I'd never travelled alone before, I'd never been to another continent and I'd never flown.
+I hadn't even seen the inside of an airport before.
+My plane left at six in the morning, so I had to get to Frankfurt the day before and stay in a hotel.
+That night I would have loved to back out because I was so damn scared and doubted myself and this stupid idea.
+But as soon as I got to Costa Rica and left the airport, I was hooked.
+I felt at home from the very first moment (and I'm not exaggerating, I'm dead serious).
+I've felt at home here since week 1 - not "at home", but "at home", yes.
+It's been so amazing that I don't even want to go back to Germany.
+So you see: Costa Rica is no challenge, not even for a greenhorn like me.

-Well, admittedly, from month three I would have liked to have my boyfriend here or my best friend.
-But I could well do without them, since the reunion meant that I would have to go back to Germany.
-And quite honestly: who likes to wake up from a wonderful dream?
+Well, admittedly, I would have liked to have had my boyfriend or my best friend here from month three onwards.
+But I could do without them, as seeing them again meant that I would have to go back to Germany.
+And to be honest: who likes waking up from a wonderful dream?
 Exactly, nobody.

 You definitely don't miss the German attitude to life either.
 And German parties?
-What the hell are German "parties"?
+What are German "parties"?
 The Ticos know how to party.
-In Germany you only find laughingstocks.
+In Germany, you only find laughing stock.

 What do you miss from your host country?